elastisys/compliantkubernetes/docs/user-guide/backup.md

 <!--user-demo-backup-start-->

-Compliant Kubernetes takes a daily backup of all Kubernetes Resources in all user namespaces.
+Welkin takes a daily backup of all Kubernetes Resources in all user namespaces.
 Persistent Volumes will be backed up if they are tied to a Pod.
 If backups are not wanted the label `compliantkubernetes.io/nobackup` can be added to opt-out of the daily backups.

 Application metrics (Grafana) and application log (OpenSearch) dashboards are also backed up by default.